 Earlier this month, YIMBY shared the news of topping-out of the Jefferson Specialty Care Pavilion at 1101 Chestnut Street in Market East, Center City, one of the most prominent buildings currently rising into the Philadelphia skyline.
-Designed by Ennead Architects and Stantec and developed by National Real Estate Development, with LF Driscoll and Hunter Roberts joint venture acting as contractors, the building comprises the final component of the mixed-use, multi-block East Market development.
+Designed by Ennead Architects and Stantec and developed by Jefferson Health and National Real Estate Development, with LF Driscoll and Hunter Roberts Construction Group joint venture acting as contractors, the building comprises the bulk of East Market Phase 3, the final component of the mixed-use, multi-block East Market development.
 As of February 1st, the steel-framed structure has officially reached its final height of 364 feet and 23 stories (19 stories if excluding mechanical floors).
 The $762 million medical facility will be the single largest real estate investment in Jefferson’s nearly 200-year history and will offer ample cutting-edge equipment.
 Today YIMBY offers a detailed overview of the momentous event.

-The ceremony took place around noon, in a brisk February chill with temperature hovering around 35 degrees.
+The ceremony for the project, previously called Thomas Jefferson Specialty Care Pavilion in YIMBY coverage, took place around noon, in a brisk February chill with temperature hovering around 35 degrees.
 The festivities took place at the site of the future plaza to the west of the tower.
 The hard-hat-donning crowd was shielded from the elements by a roomy tent, sited next to the ceremonial beam adorned with signatures and topped with the customary flag and a pine tree.

 In order to maintain social distancing, the event was split into two back-to-back ceremonies, each one featuring a roster of speakers (with some present at both ceremonies) and two separate beams, which were raised to the structure’s pinnacle and mounted at the top level within approximately an hour of one another.
 Moreover, both ceremonies were broadcast live via Zoom to a virtual audience, so those that preferred to stay at home or in the office, as well as those that were too distant to attend in person, could join in the festivities.